 The parasitic protozoan Trichomonas vaginalis lives in semen and vaginal fluids.
 In women, Trichomonas infects the vagina and urethra (the tube that transports urine to the outside).
 In men, it infects the urethra, the head of the penis, and the prostate gland.

-This parasitic infection can cause irritation and inflammation in the urinary tract, which can lead to hematuria in some cases.
+This parasitic infection can cause irritation and inflammation in the urinary tract, which can lead to hematuria in some extremely rare cases.

 You can get this infection from sexual activity.
 However, there is some evidence to suggest that Trichomonas can, in very rare cases, be contracted by other means, like sharing bath water.